Temperance movement: Gospel temperance

 There was still a focus on the working class, but also their children.
-The Band of Hope was founded in 1847 in Leeds, UK, by the Reverend Jabez Tunnicliff.
+The Band of Hope was founded in 1847 in Leeds, UK by the Reverend Jabez Tunnicliff.
 It aimed to save working class children from the drinking parents by teaching them the importance and principles of sobriety and teetotalism.
 In 1855, a national organisation was formed amidst an explosion of Band of Hope work.
 Meetings were held in churches throughout the UK and included Christian teaching.
 The group campaigned politically for the curtailment of the influence of pubs and brewers.
 The organization became quite radical, organizing rallies, demonstrations and marches to influence as many people as possible to sign the pledge of allegiance to the society and to resolve to abstain "from all liquors of an intoxicating quality, whether ale, porter, wine or spirits, except as medicine."

 In this period there was local success at restricting or banning the sale of alcohol in many parts of the United States.
 In 1838, Massachusetts banned certain sales of spirits.
 The law was repealed two years later, but it set a precedent.
 In 1845, Michigan allowed its municipalities to decide whether they were going to prohibit.
-In 1851, a law was passed in Maine which was a full-fledged prohibition, and this was followed by bans in several other states in the next two decades.
+In 1851, a law was passed in Maine that was a full-fledged prohibition, and this was followed by bans in several other states in the next two decades.

 The movement became more effective, with alcohol consumption in the US being decreased by half between 1830 and 1840.
 During this time, prohibition laws came into effect in twelve US states, such as Maine.
-Maine Law was passed in 1851 by the efforts of Neal Dow.
+A Maine law was passed in 1851 by the efforts of Neal Dow.
 Organized opposition caused five of these states to eliminate or weaken the laws.